August 9, 2017

 - Place large frying pan over medium high heat.
 When hot pour in the clear yellow butter liquid (discard the bottom layer of the milky whey).
 Fry chicken for a couple of minutes, then turn.
 Repeat and when crusty and golden turn heat down to complete cooking.

 - While chicken is cooking, make raita.
 Cut cucumber in half and remove seeds using a teaspoon.
 Cut flesh into 1½cm dice.
 Cut cherry tomatoes in half (or quarters).
 Remove leaves from mint stalks and chop.
 Place yoghurt in large bowl.
 Stir through cucumber, tomatoes and mint with cumin and salt.
-The salt will balance out the yoghurts sourness.

 - Remove chicken from pan onto warm covered plate to rest.